IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-testing.rst

 to prevent such test cases ever being generated.

-To introduce preconditions, we add a definition of the :hsobj:`Plutus.Contract.Test.ContractModel.precondition` method to our :hsobj:`Plutus.Contract.Test.ContractModel.ContractModel` instance.
+To introduce preconditions, we add a definition of the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.precondition` method to our :hsobj:`Plutus.Contract.Test.ContractModel.Interface.ContractModel` instance.

 .. literalinclude:: GameModel.hs
    :start-after: START precondition type
    :end-before: END precondition type

-The :hsobj:`Plutus.Contract.Test.ContractModel.precondition` is parameterised on the entire model state, which includes the contents of wallets as well as our contract state, so we will need to extract this state as well as the fields we need from it.
+The :hsobj:`Plutus.Contract.Test.ContractModel.Interface.precondition` is parameterised on the entire model state, which includes the contents of wallets as well as our contract state, so we will need to extract this state as well as the fields we need from it.
 For now, we just restrict ``GiveToken`` actions to states in which